CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Given,

-The angle between axis of bar magnet and external magnetic field, θ = 30°
+The angle between the axis of the bar magnet and the external magnetic field, θ = 30°

 Magnetic field strength, B = 0.25 T